 For many brides, their wedding dress holds immense sentimental value, representing a tangible memory from their special day that’s captured forever in photos.
 Given its significance, many opt to preserve their gown for years to come.
 The journey to preservation starts with proper cleaning.

-Professional wedding dress dry cleaning services cost around $100 to $200.
+So, how much does it cost to dry clean a wedding dress?
+Professional wedding dress dry cleaning services cost around $100 to $250.
 However, that is only the base price.
 Factors such as the type of fabric used, the presence of stains, the complexity of details, and the age of the dress will influence the final cost.

 The seven factors that influence the wedding dress dry cleaning cost are explained below, followed by reasons why you should get your wedding dress dry cleaned.
 Lastly, some tips to remember regarding wedding dress dry cleaning are also given.

 Wedding Dress Dry Cleaning Cost Table

 |Type of Fabric Used||Lace dresses are more expensive to dry clean.
 Delicate materials like silk, taffeta, and organza require specialized equipment for cleaning.||+$50 to $100|

 |Presence of Stains||Easy stains like grass and dirt might not increase the price, but complex stains like oil might add to the cost.||+$20 to $60|

 |Complexity of Details||Customizations with crystals, beads, and other embellishments can raise the cost.||+$50 to $550|